sobolevn/git-secret/CONTRIBUTING.md

   brew install rbenv ruby-build rbenv-vars; rbenv install 2.4.4; rbenv rehash; rbenv global 2.4.4;

-  # you can also use `rvm` instead of `rbenv`
+(You can also use `rvm` instead of `rbenv`.)

 then use

   gem install bundler kitchen-ansible serverspec kitchen-docker kitchen-verifier-serverspec

-- test-kitchen has also been tested with git-secret using ruby 2.6.3
+test-kitchen has also been tested with git-secret using ruby 2.6.3

 If you have trouble getting test-kitchen and docker working on your mac to test git-secret with, see #534